Dear Members,

 whole, Committee of the Board and Directors of the Company. |

-Board diversity |
+| Board diversity |

-The Company recognizes and embraces the importance of a diverse board in its
+The Company recognizes and embraces the importance of a diverse board in its success.

-diversity of the Board of Directors. |
+of the Board of Directors. |

-Code of conduct |
+| Code of conduct |

-Your Company is committed to conducting its business in accordance with the
+Your Company is committed to conducting its business in accordance with the applicable

-and Employees of the Company.
-This will help in dealing with ethical issues and also
+the Company.
+This will help in dealing with ethical issues and also foster a culture of

-foster a culture of accountability and integrity. |
+accountability and integrity. |

 |

-All the Board Members and Senior Management Personnel have confirmed compliance
+All the Board Members and Senior Management Personnel have confirmed compliance with

-with the Code. |
+the Code. |

-Insider Trading Regulations |
+| Insider Trading Regulations |

-Pursuant to the provisions of SEBI (Prohibition of Insider Trading) Regulations,
+Pursuant to the provisions of SEBI (Prohibition of Insider Trading) Regulations, 2015

-of Unpublished Price Sensitive Information (UPSI). |
+Sensitive Information (UPSI). |

-Related party transactions |
+| Related party transactions |

-This policy deals with the review and approval of related party transactions. |
+This policy deals with the review and approval of related party transactions |

-Vigil mechanism / whistle blower policy |
+| Vigil mechanism / whistle blower policy |

-The Company has adopted a Whistle Blower Policy to provide a formal mechanism to
+The Company has adopted a Whistle Blower Policy to provide a formal mechanism to the

-the Directors and Employees to report their concerns about unethical behaviour, actual or
+Directors and Employees to report their concerns about unethical behaviour, actual or

 suspected fraud or violation of the Company's Code of Conduct or Ethics Policy.
 The policy